Vehrik/FarOut/Characters/Vitals.md

 -------------------------

     Health is comprised of comprised of a number of discrete units known as Hits.
-Your Character has an amount of Hits equal to 5 plus its Brawn and Heart.
+Your Character has an amount of Health equal to 5 plus its Brawn and Heart.
 When initially set, regardless of the Brawn of Heart Cores, a Character cannot be created with less than 1 Health.